-Nationals on a list of countries with a visa waiver programme with Argentina are able to enter Argentina and get a 90-day tourist visa stamped into their passport upon arrival.
-These include nationals of Canada, the United Kingdom, Australia and South Africa, among others.
-Such expats should ensure that they have at least six months before their passport expires and at least one clear page on the visa can be stamped.
+Nationals on a list of countries with a visa-waiver programme with Argentina do not need to apply for a tourist visa.
+They get a 90-day tourist visa stamped into their passport upon arrival.
+These include nationals of Canada, the USA, Australia and South Africa.
+Expats should ensure that they have at least six months before their passport expires and at least one clear page where the visa can be stamped.

-Permanent and residence visas for Argentina
+Permanent residence visa for Argentina

 *Visa regulations and requirements for work permits are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.

 ►For more information on becoming a resident of Argentina, read Getting your Permanent Residency in Argentina.

 "I finally got my DNI or permanent residence here about three years ago.
 It was a nightmare of red tape and paperwork, but now there is an online system.
 I really should have consulted a lawyer as I made so many mistakes doing it alone.
 It was a life-changing experience.
 The process was very difficult for me, but with the help of friends (and some strangers), persistence, patience and a few new grey hairs, it finally happened."
 Read about Amelia, a Canadian expat, and her experience of life in Buenos Aires.

 Are you an expat living in Argentina?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Argentina.
 Please contact us if you'd like to contribute.

 Cigna Global Health Insurance.
 20% off premiums booked before 31st March